Damian Lillard

 Damian Lamonte Ollie Lillard Sr. (born July 15, 1990) is an American professional basketball player for the Portland Trail Blazers of the National Basketball Association (NBA).
-He played college basketball for the Weber State Wildcats and earned third-team All-American honors in 2012.
-After being selected by Portland with the sixth overall pick in the 2012 NBA draft, Lillard was unanimously voted the NBA Rookie of the Year.
-Nicknamed Dame Time for his history of making big shots in the clutch, he has received seven NBA All-Star and six All-NBA Team selections, the only player in Trail Blazers franchise history to do so.
-In October 2021, Lillard was honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.
-He also won a gold medal on the 2020 U.S. Olympic team in Tokyo.
+He also serves as the general manager of the Weber State Wildcats men's basketball program in the Big Sky Conference.
+Nicknamed "Dame Time", he played college basketball for Weber State and earned third-team All-American honors in 2012.
+Lillard was selected by the Trail Blazers with the sixth overall pick in the 2012 NBA draft and was named the NBA Rookie of the Year for the 2012–13 season.
+He is a nine-time NBA All-Star, a seven-time All-NBA Team selection, and the Trail Blazers’ all-time leading scorer.
+As of the end of the 2024–25 season, he ranked fourth on the NBA's all-time list of three-point field goals made, with 2,804.